CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 The end user is the practitioner of CFD who generates the grids, runs the flow codes and/or analyzes the results.
 For this user, a scan of this Overview document will sufficiently explain the overall workings of the system.
-This includes end user responsibilities for matters not governed by CGNS, such as the maintenance of files and directories.
-The end user will also find useful the :ref:`User's Guide to CGNS <DocUserGuide>`, as well as those portions of the :ref:`SIDS <CGNS-SIDS>` which deal with :ref:`standard data names <dataname>`.
+This includes end-user responsibilities for matters not governed by CGNS, such as maintaining files and directories.
+The end user will also find helpful the :ref:`User's Guide to CGNS <DocUserGuide>`, as well as those portions of the :ref:`SIDS <CGNS-SIDS>` which deal with :ref:`standard data names <dataname>`.
 The AIAA papers listed above may